Helping the wrongfully injured get compensation for their suffering.

 The right to assembly

-So the second question is whether, if a right is restricted, the benefit of the restriction to society outweighs the inconvenience to the individual.
-In answering that question, courts usually give deference to the legislative body that passed the restriction, because it requires balancing interests, and the belief is that our elected representatives have conducted a sufficient investigation into the needs of their constituents and the burden on them which results from restricting a right, and the courts should not second-guess them by making an independent investigation.
+The second question is, if a right is restricted, whether the benefit of the restriction to society outweighs the inconvenience to the individual.
+Courts usually give deference to the legislative body that passed the restriction, because it requires balancing interests, and the belief is that our elected representatives have conducted a sufficient investigation into the needs of their constituents and the burden on them resulting from restricting a right, and the courts should not second-guess them.

-So far I have discussed only the situation where it is the Government which is restricting a right.
-And that is because our Constitution only restricts what governments can do – not private citizens or businesses.
-In most instances, they can do whatever they want, even if it limits the freedom of others, and are restrained only by market forces or laws which specifically prohibit certain activities.
-Thus, even if, according to the Supreme Court, churches cannot be banned from holding in-person services, the Constitution does not prevent a church from voluntarily suspending such services, as most did until recently, including our own Community Church in New Boston.
-Fortunately, for those of us who enjoy Woody Woodland’s sermons (including his bad jokes) and Sam Gorton’s singing, we were able to worship via Facebook.
+Our Constitution only restricts what governments can do—not private citizens or businesses.
+In most instances, they can do whatever they want, and are restrained only by market forces or laws which specifically prohibit certain activities.
+Even if, according to the Supreme Court, churches cannot be banned from holding in-person services, the Constitution does not prevent a church from voluntarily suspending such services.

-We are fortunate to live in a country where our legitimate rights are protected, but so are our health and safety.
-I hope I have helped to shed some light on the ways that the law enforces those goals, and supports the difficult decisions lawmakers, businesses, and individuals sometimes have to make to keep us free, safe, and healthy.
+We are fortunate to live in a country where our rights are protected, but so are our health and safety.
+The law enforces those goals, and supports the difficult decisions lawmakers, businesses, and individuals have to make to keep us free, safe, and healthy.